OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 1. Sideload the add-in to Outlook on Windows, or Outlook on the web by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://docs.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).

-Once the add-in is loaded use the following steps to try out the functionality.
+Once the add-in is loaded, use the following steps to try out the functionality.

-1. Open Outlook on Windows.
+1. Open Outlook on Windows or in a browser.
 1. Create a new message.
 1. Add a recipient email address that's external to your organization.

-    Notice that "[External]" is inserted at the beginning of the subject.
+    > Notice that "[External]" is inserted at the beginning of the subject.

 1. Send the email.

-    Navigate to your **Sent Items** folder, open the email you sent, and notice the included disclaimer.
+    > Navigate to your **Sent Items** folder, open the email you sent, and notice the included disclaimer.

 ## Key parts of this sample

-### Configure event-based activation in the manifest
+### Configure event-based activation in the manifest ---- TO UPDATE FROM HERE

 The manifest configures a runtime that is loaded specifically to handle event-based activation.
 The following `<Runtime>` element specifies an HTML page resource id that loads the runtime on Outlook on the web.
-The `<Override>` element specifies the JavaScript file instead, to load the runtime for Outlook on Windows.
-Outlook on Windows doesn't use the HTML page to load the runtime.
+The `<Override>` element specifies the JavaScript file to load the runtime for Outlook on Windows because Outlook on Windows doesn't use the HTML page to load the runtime.

 ```xml
 <Runtime resid="Autorun">